HuyLemm/RedLado/RedLado/frontend/lib/api/README.md

 ## Overview

 This directory contains the API layer for the RedLado application.
-Currently, all API calls are **mocked** to simulate backend behavior without requiring a real server.
+Authentication now connects to the Express backend (`NEXT_PUBLIC_API_URL`), while other modules can still be mocked until their endpoints exist.

 ## Structure